MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-setup-resources.md

 ---
-title: Set Up Resource Costs, Prices, and Capacity| Microsoft Docs
+title: 'Set Up Project Resource Costs, Prices, and Capacity'
-description: To use resources and facilitate project management, you specify costs and prices for individual resources or resource groups, and set the resource capacity.
+description: 'To use resources and facilitate project management, you specify costs and prices for individual resources or resource groups, and set the resource capacity.'
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: project management, capacity, staff ms.date: 04/01/2021
+ms.search.keywords: 'project management, capacity, staff' ms.search.form: '72, 76, 77, 203, 204'
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: eb0d6f0ebe08abfb4b6f769f1bdbff1f02bc677f
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6439811"
 ---
-# <a name="set-up-resources"></a>Set Up Resources
+# <a name="set-up-resources-for-projects"></a>Set Up Resources for Projects

 To correctly manage resource activities, you must set up your resources and the related costs and prices.
 The job-related prices, discounts, and cost factor rules are set up on the job card.
 You can specify the costs and prices for individual resources, resource groups, or all available resources of the company.

 When resources are used or sold in a job, the prices and costs associated with them are retrieved from the information that you set up.